 You may picture charts and graphs and a desk when it comes to life beyond college for an economics major.
 With an economics degree, there’s no doubt that people use math as a part of the job they were hired for.
 Although mathematics is a definitive part of the subject, it is not as dull as you would think.
 Working with abstract concepts allows students to analyze human society and behavior, which teaches them more about the world they live in.
 This is incredibly valuable, as it holds a light to situational difficulties in society.
-With this understanding and qualification upon completing their degree, students have many avenues to travel regarding career.
+With this understanding and qualification upon completing their degree, students have many avenues to travel regarding their career.

 Students interested in the position of economist are especially in luck.
-There are multiple options within the job itself, such as public sector economists, private sector economists, and academic economists.
+There are multiple options within the job itself, such as public sector economists, private-sector economists, and academic economists.
 Public sector economists play a direct role in how governments affect economic activity.
 Their duties entail evaluating budgets, addressing policies, and interpreting data to aid government officials in deciding on policies.
 The position is found in all levels of government.
 Students interested in social issues may be particularly intrigued by working as a public sector economist, as they get to approach social issues with the goal of improving situations through helping alter policies.

 What you can do with an economics degree isn’t just limited to being an economist.
 It also qualifies individuals for accountancy positions.
 The most prevalent duty in this field includes monitoring organizations’ financial situations, as well as recording, classifying, and reporting financial data.
 There’s certainly no shortage of demand for this job, attributable to accountants identifying the source of budgetary problems.
 Financial consultancy is an additional choice for someone with an economics degree.
 Law firms, corporations, and various government agencies all hire consultants.
-The occupation consists of advising in legal cases, helping organizations making strategic decisions.
-Industries a consultant may work in are quite endless, ranging from energy, electric power, healthcare, media and entertainment, to telecommunications.
+The occupation consists of advising in legal cases, helping organizations make strategic decisions.
+Industries a consultant may work in are quite endless, ranging from energy, electric power, healthcare, media, and entertainment, to telecommunications.

 The image of charts and graphs is not irrelevant when it comes to actuaries.
 Actuarial work involves producing charts, tables, and reports that convey suggestions and calculations.
 They also compile statistical data, estimate the probability of cost, and administer insurance policies.
 They work in different types of insurance, like health, life, and property and casualty insurance.
 Most tasks are completed on computers, and it’s not uncommon to work with a team of professionals.